gicrisf/swapforqute/README.md

 chmod +x ~/.config/qutebrowser/userscripts/swapforqute/main.py
 ```

-Now, edit the configuration as you please:
+In the end, you should edit the configuration as you please:

 ``` sh
 vi ~/.config/qutebrowser/userscripts/swapforqute/config.json
 ```

+For each item, you can set how/if:
+- Replace netloc (with what?
+Set `out`)
+- Force HTTPS (yes/no?
+Set `force_https`)
+- Delete queries (yes/no?
+Set `clean_queries`)
+- Delete fragments (yes/no?
+Set `clean_fragments`)

+Every element is optional.
+You can choose to force https requests without touching the other components of the URL or cleaning the fragments without touching the queries.

 It's all ready!
-Now set the keybindings in qutebrowser in compliance with your needs.
+Set the aliases/keybindings and you're good to go.

 ## Alias and keybindings
 It's not feasible to write all the command's clutter everytime.